-Professor Ben Hobbs 208 Ames Hall 3400 N. Charles Street Baltimore, MD 21218 (410) 516-4681, bhobbs@jhu.edu
+Professor Ben Hobbs

+(410) 516-4681, bhobbs@jhu.edu

-The Department's Program Director for the Minor in Engineering for Sustainable Development is:
+If you have questions about the Minor in Engineering for Sustainable Development please contact:

-Professor Erica Schoenberger Dept of Geography and Environmental Engineering 501 Ames Hall 410-516-6158, ericas@jhu.edu
+Professor Erica Schoenberger 410-516-6158, ericas@jhu.edu

 All undergraduate students majoring in Environmental Engineering must follow a program approved by a faculty member in the Department who is appointed as the student's advisor.
 It is the responsibility of the student to initiate and attend regular meetings with the advisor.